-Russian attack on civilian sites in Ukraine’s Odesa kills 14, injures 46
+Russian attack on civilian sites in Ukraine’s Odesa kills 20, wounds 75

 Leaders of Germany, France, Poland meet to mend rifts over Ukraine war

-“As a result of the Russian missile attack, 14 people were killed, including local residents, a medic and a rescuer,” Oleh Kiper, the regional governor, said on Telegram.
+Some residents were facing gas and electricity supply cuts as a result of attacks, he added.

+“The explosion was very strong, especially the second one … This is a very powerful missile that flies from the occupied Crimea in a few minutes,” Kiper said.

-The medic and rescuer were killed by a second missile after rushing to the scene to treat people hurt in Friday’s initial strike, Kiper added.
+A medic and rescuer were killed by a second missile after rushing to the scene to treat people hurt in the initial attack.
+Ten people had suffered serious injuries, Kiper added.

-Ten houses, a low-pressure gas pipeline and rescue vehicles were damaged, emergency services said.

-Rescuers battled to put out fires on the pipeline and in a house over a total area of about 120sq metres (144sq yards).
+“Our Defence Forces will certainly do everything to ensure that the Russian killers feel our fair response,” Zelenskyy said on Telegram.

+Residents were rushing to donate blood, creating queues at medical centres.
+Saturday was declared a local day of mourning.

-Twelve people, including five children, were killed in a drone strike on a residential building in Odesa on March 2.
+Twelve people, including five children, were killed in a drone attack on a residential building in Odesa on March 2.

-On March 6, Ukrainian President Volodymyr Zelenskyy was showing Greek Prime Minister Kyriakos Mitsotakis the destruction caused by that attack when Russia struck the city again, killing at least five people.
+On March 6, Zelenskyy was showing Greek Prime Minister Kyriakos Mitsotakis the destruction caused by that attack when Russia hit the city again, killing at least five people.

 Odesa, one of Ukraine’s biggest ports, has long been a target of Russian attacks, especially after Moscow quit a United Nations-brokered deal that had allowed safe passage for Ukrainian grain shipments via the Black Sea.